Quick answer: If your bra band rides up in the back, it is usually too loose and not providing enough support.

 The Most Common Reason Bands Ride Up

-In many cases, the band is simply too loose.
+In most cases, the band is simply too loose.

-When the band lacks tension, gravity and movement can cause it to slide upward throughout the day.
+When the band lacks tension, it can slide upward throughout the day.

 Other Possible Causes